adamdelancey/ms3-tips/README.md

     reflects the style of the remainder of the site.

 -   #### Imagery
     - The hero images and background images were all taken from [Pexels](https://www.pexels.com/).
-The images for the tips are added via a link by the user.
+The images for the Tips are added via a link by the user.
     - All photos were put through [Tiny PNG](https://tinypng.com/) to reduce the file size and improve loading time.